MileHacker Logo

 • Cha Tam Church (St. Francis Xavier):

 Built in the early 20th century, this Catholic church serves HCMC's Chinese Catholic community.
 Its architecture blends European Gothic elements with subtle Chinese influences.
-Respect services if you visit during one.
+Respect facilities if you visit during one.

 • Phuoc An Hoi Quan Pagoda:

-A stunning example of traditional Chinese temple art and craftsmanship, featuring exceptionally well-preserved colors and details.
-Set aside time to marvel at the intricate artistry, especially the ceilings and roof eaves.
+A gorgeous example of traditional Chinese temple art and craftsmanship, featuring exceptionally well-preserved colors and details.
+Set aside time to admire the intricate artistry, especially the ceilings and roof eaves.

 • Photography:

-You could require photos at temples, but be discreet, specifically when people are praying.
+You can take photos at shrines, but be discreet, specifically when people are praying.
 The incense coils at Thien Hau offer an unique photographic opportunity.

 • Donations:

-There is no entry fee, but donations are welcome at religious sites.
+Entry is free, but donations are welcome at religious sites.

 Museums and Cultural Institutions